PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Inspect `_optimize_transpose_concat_unary_fanout_conv_nhwc_chains`, both
+2. Move `_optimize_transpose_concat_unary_fanout_conv_nhwc_chains`
-   production calls, and existing Concat/unary/Conv coverage.
+   mechanically to a focused pass module while retaining its lowerer wrapper and both raw production calls.
-3. Add a compact dedicated success corpus and complete no-op boundaries for input adapters, Concat/unary fan-out, post adapters, Conv-only consumers, public tensors, permutations, and axis.
+3. Confirm exact AST equivalence against `f624388` and add a single-owner architecture gate.
-4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.
+4. Run focused and full direct gates, then commit and push extraction before indexed candidate planning.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain